RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-Figure \ref{fig:box_model} gives predictions and posterior samples based on the numerical solver and the PP-GaSP emulator.
-First, the discrepancy (modeled by a S-GaSP) in both approaches looks to be very small, as predictive mean by the calibrated computer model and discrepancy function, and by the calibrated computer model are very close to each other.
-Second, predictions and posterior distributions by the numerical solver and by the emulator are almost the same for this example.
-Typically the emulator approach is preferred, as it is much faster than numerically solving differential equations for each posterior sample.
+Figure \ref{fig:box_model} gives predictions and posterior samples based on a numerical solver and the PP-GaSP emulator.
+First, predictions from the calibrated computer model and the discrepancy function, and by the calibrated computer model itself are close to each other, implying that the discrepancy modeled by a S-GaSP is close to be zero.
+Second, predictions and posterior distributions from the numerical solver and the emulator are close to each other, meaning that the emulator approximates the solver well. {Calibration with an emulator is preferred as it is faster than numerically solving ODEs each time when generating the posterior samples}.